notfirefox/notfirefox.github.io/docs/linux.md

 # Linux

 Configuration for Linux-based systems.
-To ensure some level of uniformity, an Ubuntu-based system will be assumed throughout this document.
+To ensure some level of uniformity, a Debian-based system will be assumed throughout this document.
+We will also assume the usage of the [GNOME](https://www.gnome.org/) desktop environment, which enables us to customize the desktop using the `gsettings` utility.

-## Configuration

-Configuring Linux-based desktop systems through various means.
-Some of the desktop-related options can be easily customized using the `gsettings` utility.

-### Browser
+## Browser

 Chromium defaults to using XWayland instead of using Wayland natively.
 We will set the `CHROMIUM_FLAGS` environment variable